softindex/uikernel/docs/validator.md

 Validator createValidator()
 {% endhighlight %}

-Returns a builder needed to start a definition of validation rules.
+Returns a builder needed to start ер definition of validation rules.

 ---

 ### field